schw4b/titanic/README.md

 4. Press "Render"

-You should see the final document in your browser.
+You should see the final document in your browser, just like here on my website <https://www.statsyup.org/titanic/>.